wp-plugins/news-in-stack-widget/readme.txt

 == Frequently Asked Questions ==

-Do you have questions or issues with Contact Form 7?
+Do you have questions or issues with News In Stack Widget?
 Use these support channels appropriately.

 1. [Docs, FAQ and Support](http://bobrowski.ru/news-in-stack-widget/)